Nehtaur: Demographics

 As of 2001 India census, Nehtaur had a population of 44,301.
 Males constitute 52% of the population and females 48%.
 Nehtaur has an average literacy rate of 80%, higher than the national average of 59.5%: male literacy is 74%, and female literacy is 65%.
 In Nehtaur, 10% of the population is under 6 years of age.

 Economics

-Nehtaur is famous for Mango & Cotton industries as well as transport Truck Business. its rich culture and harmony.
+Nehtaur is famous for its mango and cotton industries as well as the transport truck business, its rich culture and harmony.
 It also has the highest selling Bharat Petroleum Corporation Limited petrol pump of the area.